-The FDA permits manufacturers in the food and drink industry to list the nutrients of natural orange juice at the time of packaging.
+Juice manufacturers in the food and drink industry list the nutrients of natural orange juice at the time of packaging, per the FDA.
 Based on the nutrition facts label, the consumer expects to have benefited from all the claimed nutrients until it’s expired.
-JURAVIN RESEARCH found that while no one is lying, per se, the consumer is tricked.
+JURAVIN RESEARCH found that while no one is lying, per se, the label tricks the consumer.
 What fresh OJ manufacturers don’t tell you is that once you open the container, Vitamin C immediately oxidizes and vanishes.

 SO, WHAT IS REALLY IN THE JUICE YOU DRINK?

-Your body is gaining 10 tsp of sugar and 1 oz of fat.
+Your body gains 10 tsp of sugar and 1 oz of fat.

 How is the consumer being tricked when buying orange juice marked “natural” or “fresh”?